SirwanAfifi/sirwanafifi.github.io/_posts/2016-07-02-Delegates.md

 ---
 layout: post
 title: Delegates in C#
-tags: C#
+tags: C# ASP.NET MVC
 ---
 Lately I have been studying some topics in C# in order to improve myself.
-I think [Delegate](https://msdn.microsoft.com/en-us/library/ms173171.aspx) is of one those topics that is a little bit difficualt for beginners.
+I think [Delegate](https://msdn.microsoft.com/en-us/library/ms173171.aspx) is of one those topics that is a little bit difficult for beginners.
 So in this post I am going to make it a little bit clear for you.

 ### What are Delegates?
-Delegate was introduced in C# 1, You can think of delegate simply being a placeholder for functions that will be called in some point.
+Delegate was introduced in C# 1, You can think of delegate simply being a placeholder for functions that will be called at some point in time.
 Assume that you want to declare a variable that references a method.
-In this case the varibale encapsulates some executable codes, and you can invoke the variable just like an actual method.
+In this case the varibale encapsulates some executable code, and you can invoke the variable just like an actual method.
 For doing so we need to create a delegate type.

 ### Defining a Delegate
 Delegates are created using `delegate` keyword along with the function signature: